Do you struggle to get a healthy breakfast every day?

 - Leafy Greens: Dark leafy greens, such as spinach and kale are loaded with iron.

 - Veggies: These breakfast bites are a great way to get a serving of nutritious vegetables right away in the morning.
+(Get some morning veggies with these grain-free breakfast bites using pumpkin, too!)

 A Crowd Pleaser